 Canter appealed the trial court’s denial of his motion for new trial.
 On December 21, 1992, the Michigan Court of Appeals remanded Canter’s case to the trial court.
 The court of appeals determined that Canter was entitled to an evidentiary hearing on claims of prosecutorial misconduct.

 Following remand, the motions for new trial for Walter Moore and Canter were consolidated.
-At that time, several thousand pages of documents were finally disclosed.
-These records included all the contradictory and fanciful statements Parmentier had given, her records of mental instability, as well as evidence that Parmentier had written threatening letters to herself and arranged for someone to shoot into a friend’s house so she could be placed in protective custody and give credence to her story.
+At that time, several thousand pages of documents sought by Laurie Moore were finally turned over.
+These records included all the contradictory and fanciful statements Parmentier had given, her records of mental instability, as well as evidence that Parmentier had written threatening letters to herself and arranged for someone to shoot into a friend’s house so she would be placed in protective custody and give credence to her story.

-Parmentier soon thereafter disappeared to Utah, but was arrested there in 2003 and returned to Michigan where she pleaded no contest to three counts of perjury and was sentenced to time served—212 days—because she was dying of emphysema.
+Soon thereafter, Parmentier disappeared.
+She was arrested in Utah in 2003 and returned to Michigan where she pled no contest to three counts of perjury and was sentenced to time served—212 days—because she was dying of emphysema.

-Canter and Walter Moore filed a wrongful conviction lawsuit which was settled for $4 million.
+Canter and Walter Moore filed a federal civil rights lawsuit which was settled for $4 million.
+Laurie Moore filed a similar lawsuit, but it was dismissed.

 Heistand, who had served 25 months in prison and another six months on an electronic monitoring device, petitioned to withdraw his plea of no contest.
 That request was granted on July 21, 2001 and the charge against him was dismissed in 2002.
 Heistand filed a federal lawsuit as well, which was settled for $675,000 in 2005.